kfjahnke/envutil/README.md

 must resolve to square images of equal size and field of view.

-The output projection can be one of "spherical", "cylindrical", "rectilinear", "stereographic", "fisheye" or "cubemap".
+The output projection can be one of "spherical", "cylindrical", "rectilinear", "stereographic", "fisheye", "cubemap". or 'biatan6'.
 The geometrical extent of the output is set up most conveniently by passing --hfov, the horizontal field of view of the output.
-The x0, x1, y0, and y1 parameters allow passing specific extent values (in model space units), which should rarely be necessary.
+The x0, x1, y0, and y1 parameters allow passing specific extent values
+(in model space units), which should rarely be necessary.
 To specify the orientation of the 'virtual camera', pass Euler angles yaw, pitch and roll - they default to zero: a view 'straight ahead' to the point corresponding to the center of the environment image with no camera roll.
 The size of the output is given by --width and --height.
 You must pass an output filename with --output; --input specifies the environment image.
 Note that you can use 'envutil' to reproject environment images, e.g convert a cubemap to a lat/lon image and the reverse.
 To get a full 360 degree lat/lon image from a cubemap, you must pass --hfov 360 and --projection spherical, and for the reverse operation, pass --hfov 90 and --projection cubemap.
 Export of a cubemap as six separate images can be achieved by passing a format string - the same mechanism as for input is used.

-envutil can 'mount' images in the supported five projections as input (use --facet ...) - currently, such images have to be cropped symmetrically, meaning that the optical axis is taken to pass through the image center.
+envutil can 'mount' images in the supported six projections as input (use --facet ...) - currently, such images have to be cropped symmetrically, meaning that the optical axis is taken to pass through the image center.
 For facet input, you must specify the horizontal